-If the realpolitik of extraction is what really drives the mining-development relationship, more than any nuanced conceptual argument about the resource curse, then there is reason to suspect that the patterns identified in the resource curse literature will persist for some time.
-This seems all the more so if we look at certain tendencies in sector practice.
+If the realpolitik of extraction is what really drives the miningdevelopment relationship, more than any nuanced conceptual argument about the resource curse, then there is reason to suspect that the patterns identified in the resource curse literature will persist for some time.
+This seems all the more likely if we look at certain tendencies in sector practice.